 There’s nothing like growing a garden to make your house (condo, apartment, townhome) feel like a home.
 It doesn’t matter whether you grow flowers, edibles, or a mix, there’s something about watching a tiny seedling mature into a beautiful plant that provides food or adds beauty to your landscape that provides an amazing sense of accomplishment.
 What makes growing a garden even better is that it isn’t difficult, especially if you keep the following six tips top of mind.
+This will help you with the best time to start a garden as well.

 1. Select the right place for your garden.